Learning Organisation

 Learning Organisation Definition

-Learning organisations facilitate collective learning in order to continually improve the capacity to respond to changing demands in the environment.
-This permeates all organisational activities, structures, processes, climate and values, leading to an enhanced ability to react quickly to opportunities and threats (Probst and Buchel, 1997; Wang and Ahmed, 2003).
+Learning organisations facilitate collective learning to continually improve capacity to respond to changing environmental demands.
+This permeates organisational activities, structures, processes, climate and values, enhancing the ability to react quickly to opportunities and threats (Probst and Buchel, 1997; Wang and Ahmed, 2003).
+Recent research clarifies how organisational learning (processes), the learning organisation (context/architecture), and learning orientation (strategic posture) interrelate, helping avoid conceptual overlap and guide design choices (Alerasoul et al., 2022).

 Learning Organisation Description *